-The utility division of the State of Office of Administrative Hearings shall conduct hearings related to contested cases before the commission, other than a hearing conducted by one or more commissioners.
-At the time SOAH receives jurisdiction of a proceeding, the commission shall provide to the administrative law judge a list of issues or areas that must be addressed.
-In addition, the commission may identify and provide to the administrative law judge at any time additional issues or areas that must be addressed.
-The commission shall send a request for setting or hearing, or request for assignment of administrative law judge to SOAH in sufficient time to allow resolution of the proceeding prior to the expiration of any jurisdictional deadline.
-In order to give the commission sufficient time to consider a proposal for decision, the commission may specify the length of time prior to the expiration of a jurisdictional deadline by which the administrative law judge shall issue a proposal for decision.
+(a) The utility division of SOAH will conduct prehearing conferences and hearings related to contested cases before the commission, other than a prehearing conference conducted by a commission administrative law judge or a hearing conducted by one or more commissioners.

+(1) The commission will provide to the SOAH administrative law judge a list of issues or areas that must be addressed.

+(2) At any time, the commission may identify and provide to the SOAH administrative law judge additional issues or areas that must be addressed.
+The commission will send a request for setting or hearing, or request for assignment of SOAH administrative law judge to SOAH in sufficient time to allow resolution of the proceeding prior to the expiration of any jurisdictional deadline.

+(b) To give the commission sufficient time to consider a proposal for decision, the commission may specify the length of time prior to the expiration of a jurisdictional deadline by which the SOAH administrative law judge will issue a proposal for decision.

 §22.221.
 Rules of Evidence in Contested Cases.

-(a) Rules of civil evidence apply.
-The Texas Rules of Civil Evidence as applied in nonjury civil cases in the courts of Texas shall be followed in contested cases.
-Irrelevant, immaterial, or unduly repetitious evidence shall be excluded.
-When necessary to ascertain facts not reasonably susceptible of proof under the Texas Rules of Civil Evidence, evidence not admissible under those rules may be admitted, except where precluded by statute, if it is of a type commonly relied upon by reasonably prudent persons in the conduct of their affairs.
+(a) Texas rules of evidence apply.
+The Texas Rules of Evidence as applied in nonjury civil cases in the courts of Texas must be followed in contested cases.
+Irrelevant, immaterial, or unduly repetitious evidence must be excluded.
+When necessary to ascertain facts not reasonably susceptible of proof under the Texas Rules of Evidence, evidence not admissible under those rules may be admitted, except where precluded by statute, if it is of a type commonly relied upon by reasonably prudent persons in the conduct of their affairs.

 (b) Rules of privilege and exemption.
-The rules of privilege and exemption recognized by Texas law shall apply.
+The rules of privilege and exemption recognized by Texas law apply.

 (c) Objections.
-Objections to evidentiary offers may be made, shall be ruled upon, and shall be noted in the record.
+Objections to evidentiary offers may be made, must be ruled upon, and must be noted in the record.
 Failure to object to evidence at the time it is offered constitutes a waiver of all objections to the evidence.

 (d) Formal exceptions not required.
 Formal exceptions to rulings made by the presiding officer during a hearing are not required.
-It shall be sufficient that the party notified the presiding officer of the grounds for the objection and desired ruling.
+It is sufficient that the party notified the presiding officer of the grounds for the objection and desired ruling.

 (e) Public comment.
 Public comment is not part of the evidentiary record of a contested case.